4800 - Promotion, Retention, and Acceleration Policy, Grades K-12

 188.8.131.52.
 If the objectives are not achieved at a satisfactory level, a conference may be convened with a student, parent(s), and teacher(s) to consider whether the student should be:

 220.127.116.11.3.
 Sent to the next grade without mastery.

 18.104.22.168.
 If the objectives are achieved, consider whether the student should be:

 3.2.
 Placement Exception Related to Students With Disabilities

 3.2.1.
 Students with disabilities shall demonstrate mastery of the core curriculum and foundation skills.

 3.3.2.
-The principal shall form a team consisting of the principal, parents, teacher(s), and assigned District personnel.
+When considering whole grade retention, the principal shall form a team consisting of the principal, parents, teacher(s), and assigned District personnel.

 3.4.1.
+Whole grade acceleration shall be considered in grades K-7.
+Alternative forms of enhancement should be considered for grades 8-12.
 If accelerated placement is recommended, the teacher shall notify the principal.

 3.4.2.
-The principal shall form a team consisting of the principal, parents, teacher(s), and assigned District personnel.
+When considering whole grade acceleration, the principal shall form a team consisting of the principal, parents, teacher(s), and assigned District personnel.

 3.4.3.
 The team shall evaluate the need for such action and the student's learning ability, age, maturity, academic skills, disability needs, self-confidence and self-concept, grade level, physical size, behavior, and other pertinent factors relating to the overall well-being of the student.